- A camera trap captured the Sumatran ground cuckoo in a national park.

 Van Nimwegen pointed out that the images showed the bird “foraging and sunning on the forest floor.”

-Endemic to Sumatra, the fowl — whose feathers are green and brown — was considered extinct until one was spotted in 1997 in Bukit Barisan Selatan National Park, which is located some 1,200 kilometers (745.65 miles) to south from the Batang Gadis National Park.
+Endemic to Sumatra, the cuckoo — whose feathers are green and brown — was considered extinct until one was spotted in 1997 in Bukit Barisan Selatan National Park, which is located some 1,200 kilometers (745.65 miles) to south from the Batang Gadis National Park.

 A few unconfirmed sightings of the bird, whose declining population is estimated between 50 to 249 mature individuals, have since then been recorded until 2007, according to the IUCN.